 Offering everything you know and love about savory stuffed cabbage in a surprisingly simple recipe - with a twist.
 These use dill to complement the hearty flavors of a classic cabbage roll.

 The heavenly aroma will have mouths watering long before this authentically-inspired meal hits the plate.

 5. Apple Crisp

 What shortlist of comfort foods would be complete without a decadent dessert?
 We can think of no better way to end a meal at this time of year than with a crowd-pleasing crisp.
 Even better?
-One made with your own freshly picked apples, served straight out of Vulcan’s VC Series Gas Oven, and topped with a heaping scoop of vanilla ice cream.
+One made with locally sourced apples, served straight out of Vulcan’s VC Series Gas Oven, and topped with a heaping scoop of vanilla ice cream.

-In addition to calling on your tried and true favorites this fall, why not try these five picks, too?
-You won’t just be adding a few new comfort foods to your repertoire, but also plenty of happy memories to go along with them.
+In addition to calling on your tried and true favorites this winter, why not try these five picks, too?
+You'll have satisfied customers who are craving comfort food coming back for more.